-The Campus Consortium Technology Grant Program offers grants for a variety of solutions, products, and services, funded by its members and its technology partners.
+The Campus Consortium Technology Grant Program offers grants for a variety of solutions, products, and services, funded by its members and its technology vendor.
 These grants are designed to provide institutions the opportunity to implement modern technology services that meet the changing needs of institutions and their constituents while reducing time and costs typically associated with implementing new technology.

 Campus Consortium is proud to offer the SOC-as-a-Service grant to educational institutions interested in securing their campuses against cyber threats with advanced threat detection, monitoring, and mitigation.